-The trouble was, he had become a clergyman and moved west to St. Louis in 1828.
+The trouble was, Elijah Lovejoy had become a clergyman and moved west to St. Louis in 1828.
 For the next six years he was editor of a Whig newspaper, and then founded the St. Louis Observer, which became an influential Presbyterian voice.
 But when Elijah's articles denounced slavery, the anger of the townspeople forced him to flee across the Mississippi River, and to settle at Alton, Illinois.
-There he established the Alton Observer and continued advocating gradual emancipation and the abolition of slavery.
+There Elijah established the Alton Observer and continued advocating gradual emancipation and the abolition of slavery.

 A drunken, pro-slavery mob formed.
 They ordered Gilman to give up the press or watch his warehouse burn.
 Gilman said he would defend the press with his life.
 Elijah agreed.
 The violence started with stone-throwing and soon escalated into shots.
 From inside the warehouse one of the defenders shot a young carpenter who had boasted he would "get" the abolitionists.
 The young man died thirty minutes later.